 If you’re not camping, the park closes right after sunset so you’ll need to head out.
-If you are staying to camp, you be one of a select few lucky visitors to have the whole place to yourself.
+If you are staying to camp, you are one of a select few lucky visitors to have the whole place to yourself.

-There are 10 primitive backcountry camping sites available on a first-come first-serve basis.
+There are 10 primitive backcountry camping sites available on a first-come-first-serve basis.
 No advanced reservations are allowed.
 You’ll need to arrive at the Visitor Center at opening time to obtain a backcountry camping permit and get assigned a campsite.
 Then you’ll hike ~1 mile to your campsite and pack in and out everything you’ll need for the night.

-Buckskin Gulch, Utah
+3. Buckskin Gulch, Utah

 Amazingly, most people don’t realize that just 90-minutes southeast of Zion is the deepest slot canyon in the US and the longest in the world – the stunning Buckskin Gulch.